CDR and WAND Parent Champions FAQs

 Q. I know a parent who is struggling due to their situation and needs a helping hand.

 - Always check if they have spoken to their GP about the situation.
 Their GP should be made aware that the parent is a carer of a child with SEND.

-- Wandsworth Carers Centre (details on the WAND map and on THRIVE ONLINE) offer support to carers of young people and also those with adult dependents (or both) to help them cope with their caring needs.
+- Wandsworth Carers Centre (details on the WAND map and on THRIVE Wandsworth) offer support to carers of young people and also those with adult dependents (or both) to help them cope with their caring needs.

-- Home Start (details on THRIVE ONLINE) provides volunteers who will meet weekly over several months with families where there is a child under the age of 5 in the family (it does not need to be the one with SEND).
+- Home Start (details on THRIVE Wandsworth) provides volunteers who will meet weekly over several months with families where there is a child under the age of 5 in the family (it does not need to be the one with SEND).

 Q. Where should I send someone to get help with housing advice?